VEuPathDB/StaticContent/content/common/reasons_to_subscribe2.md

       <button><a target="_blank" href="/a/app/static-content/subscriptions.html">Subscribe today</a></button>
       <br><br>
-Thousands of groups around the world rely on VEuPathDB resources for research and training

      <div class="map">
       <div class="map-text">Thousands of groups around the world rely on VEuPathDB resources for research and training</div>
       <img id="bottom" src="{{'/assets/images/reasons-to-subscribe/veupathdb_map.png' | absolute_url}}" />